 A compass indicates the direction of the magnetic pole.
 But the meridian direction relies on the geographic pole that is not located at the same point as the magnetic pole.
 On some maps, one can find the magnetic declination of the pole and use it to correct the compass direction.
-The difference between the magnetic and geographic poles can reach 20° to 30°!
-Nowadays, the magnetic pole is located 82° North, 113° West, in the north part of Canada (See the following site for more information).
-Some locations have local magnetic disturbances (due to mountains for example) and it is sometime necessary to check the value of the local magnetic declination on a map.
+The difference between the magnetic and geographic poles can reach 20° to 30° in some regions, as in North America!
+Nowadays, the magnetic pole is located 82° north, 113° west, in the north part of Canada (See the following site for more information).
+Some locations have local magnetic disturbances (due to mountains for example) and it is sometimes necessary to check the value of the local magnetic declination on a map.
 The magnetic declination evolves rapidly with time.